Skip to main content

 Administration Console

 The image below shows an example of a registered LLM named ChatGPT (a custom name).
 This LLM is set as the active model used for the Assistant feature.
-Registering and activating a third-party LLM is a two-step process:
+Registering and activating a third-party LLM involves two steps:

 1. Register the LLM